adslbarxatov/DPModule/Welcome.md

 Current laboratory’s projects are described below.
 Description contains all the necessary links (:earth_africa:) as well as Android releases (:iphone:).
+For each, a set of available interface languages is indicated (:gb: and / or :ru:).
-It also includes video (:film_projector:), presentation playlists (:tv:) and other guides for downloading and installing software products.
+It also includes video (:film_projector:), presentation playlists (:tv:) and other guides (:page_with_curl:) for software products.

 A complete list of software products is available [here](https://github.com/adslbarxatov?tab=repositories).
 A general list of mods is available [here](https://www.moddb.com/members/rd-aaow-fdl/mods).